rsbaher1/ENSF619.2-RSVP_Module/README.md

    - Create a new project by clicking the "Add Project" button and follow the prompts
    - Select the **Firestore database** from the menu on the left side and follow the prompts to create the database
    - Go to the project settings, click the service accounts tab, then press the "Generate new private key" button to save your permissions file
-      - Please rename the downloaded file as "permissions.json" and save it in the root directory of the project.
-This file is used for authenticating your DB requests
+      - This file is used for authenticating your DB requests
    - create a `.env` in the root folder of the project and add your DB URL: `DB_URL="<your db URL>"`
+     enter your permissions file name in the .env file: `PERMISSIONS="<full path to your permissions file>"` ex. `PERMISSIONS="../permissions.json"`
    - Now we are ready to initialize our DB
       - Open a terminal in the root of the project and run `firebase login` then `firebase init functions`
 	  - You will be asked to associate the project with a Firebase project, select "Use existing Project" and follow the prompts